wahyu6070/wahyu6070.github.io/privacy-policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us:
+If you have any questions about this Privacy Policy, please [contact us](/contact).

-- By email: `wahyu6070@gmail.com`
-- By phone: `+62-873-456-7560`